 NSEDC’s Community Based Training program has sponsored several educational opportunities in our member communities:

 - Global Positioning System (GPS) training

 - Inupiaq language

 - CPR and First Aid

 - Driver’s license and CDL training

 - HAZWOPER training

 These training opportunities are available upon request from the communities.
 A minimum of 10 interested residents is required before the training can be approved.
-Please read the Community Based Training Guidelines for information on how to request such training classes.
+Request a Community Based Training class in your community:

 Community Employment Program